SvenGroot/Ookii.CommandLine/docs/Migrating.md

 ## Breaking API changes from version 3.0

+- It's strongly recommended to use [source generation](SourceGeneration.md) unless you cannot meet the requirements.
 - The `CommandLineArgumentAttribute.ValueDescription` property has been replaced by the [`ValueDescriptionAttribute`][] attribute.
-This new attribute is not sealed, enabling derived attributes e.g. to load a value description from localized resource.
+This new attribute is not sealed, enabling derived attributes e.g. to load a value description from a localized resource.
 - Converting argument values from a string to their final type is no longer done using the [`TypeConverter`][] class, but instead using a custom [`ArgumentConverter`][] class.
 Custom converters must be specified using the [`ArgumentConverterAttribute`][] instead of the